Connect with us

 “The government has been leasing office space at higher market rates resulting in huge costs,” Mr Rotich said in a statement on Thursday.

-“Beginning July 1, 2019, all procurement of office accommodation by government will be standardised with uniform cost leases and existing contracts will be renegotiated to ensure a standard rate,” he added.
+“Beginning July 1, 2019, all procurement of office accommodation by the government will be standardised with uniform cost leases and existing contracts will be renegotiated to ensure a standard rate,” he added.

 According to the Treasury, rental expenses for buildings leased by the government rose to Sh5.9 billion in the year ended June 30, 2018, up from Sh5.4 billion a year earlier – a trend the government is now seeking to reverse.

-The new directive comes a time when landlords are increasingly facing tough demands from tenants, including that of rental amount reductions and waiver of deposits.
+The new directive comes at a time when landlords are increasingly facing tough demands from tenants, including that of rental amount reductions and waiver of deposits.

 In Embakasi, for example, a landlord was recently prevailed upon by tenants to cut rents from Sh12,000 to Sh9,000 on protestation that his houses are too cold at night, and dark during the day.